 ORGANIC WEED CONTROL TOOL #7:

-If you wish to reclaim a badly overgrown weed patch for use as a garden next year, you can mow and rake it, water it very deeply, wait a few days for seeds to start germinating, and then cover it tightly with clear plastic for six weeks.
+If you wish to reclaim a badly overgrown weed patch for use as a garden next year, you can mow and rake it, water it very deeply, wait a few days for seeds to start germinating, water it again and then cover it tightly with clear plastic for six weeks.
 Put bricks around the edge or bury the edge with a bit of soil to keep the plastic tight.
 The heat buildup inside will kill germinating seeds.
 To really do a job, you can uncover it, cultivate it again with a level rake to stir up unsprouted seeds, then water and do the same thing with the plastic again for another six weeks.
 Next year you’ll have a nice, weed-free patch of ground for a new vegetable garden.

 ORGANIC WEED CONTROL TOOL #8: